DeathCharger/Device_Statistics_Display_Prompt/README.md

 - Console colouring is done with a package called `chalk`, to install chalk either run `npm install chalk` in the directory of the script, Please refer to youtube videos on how to install npm packages

+## How to start the program

+- Put all files in one folder and open command prompt and navigate to folder.
+If you have installed `NODE.JS` make sure `package.json` is in the same folder and run  `npm i` this will install all dependencies

+- Now run the `run.bat` file this will strt the program

+**Note:** Running `run.js` wont make any change except the window size and title

 ## Contact